monyone/aribb24.js/README.md

 ## Options

 * forceStrokeColor: Specify a color for always drawing character's stroke
+* forceBackgroundColor: Specify a color for always drawing character's background
 * normalFont: Specify a font for drawing normal characters
 * gainiFont: Specify a font for drawing ARIB gaiji characters
 * drcsReplacement: Replace DRCS to text if possible